Warning: Long term effects of this biceps training approach have yet to be determined

-Definition: blitzkrieg-a swift, intensive attack designed to defeat opposition quickly.
+Definition: blitzkrieg-a swift, an intensive attack designed to defeat opposition quickly.

 The following biceps routine has been constructed to completely annihilate the biceps region of the upper arm and give it no other option but to respond by growing and getting stronger.

-Double arm dumbbell curls with elbows in fixed forward position
+Double arm dumbbell curls with elbows in a fixed forward position

 Spider curls using a low pulley cable